svecosystem/mode-watcher/sites/docs/content/get-started.md

 <Step>That's it!</Step>

-You're ready to use Mode Watcher in your Svelte app.
+You're now ready to use Mode Watcher in your Svelte app.

 Here's an example of how to use the `toggleMode` function to toggle the mode: